Peanut-Gallery/peanutgallery/README.md

     - Research security risks and advise other team members on how to manage these issues

 **Shawn Anthony**
+  - Researched, selected, and briefed the team on the static analysis tool of choice
   - To do next:
     - Kickstarting and managing the back-end code.